picotech/picosdk-c-examples/README.md

 ### Programmer's Guides

-Programmer's Guides providing a description of the API functions for the relevant PicoScope or PicoLog driver can be downloaded from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download Programmer's Guides providing a description of the API functions for the relevant PicoScope or PicoLog driver from our [Documentation page](https://www.picotech.com/library/documentation).

-## Obtaining Support
+## Obtaining support

 Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum19.html) to post questions.

-## Copyright and licensing Information
+## Copyright and licensing

 picosdk-c-examples is Copyright (C) 2017 Pico Technology Ltd. All rights reserved.
-See LICENSE.md for license terms. *PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd. *Windows* and *Visual Studio* are registered trademarks of Microsoft Corporation. *Mac* and *OS X* are registered trademarks of Apple, Inc. *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.
+See LICENSE.md for license terms.

+*PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd.

+*Windows* and *Visual Studio* are registered trademarks of Microsoft Corporation.

+*Mac* and *OS X* are registered trademarks of Apple, Inc.

+*Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

 ## Contributing